pygame/pygame/docs/reST/ref/examples.rst

    | :sl:`play a .pgm video using overlays`
    | :sg:`overlay.main(fname) -> None`

-   Play the .pgm video fila a path fname.
+   Play the .pgm video file given by a path fname.

    If run as a program ``overlay.py`` takes the file name as a command line argument.